nuwave/lighthouse/docs/master/api-reference/directives.md

   type: String

   """
-  Specify the default quantity of elements to be returned.
+  Allow clients to query paginated lists without specifying the amount of items.
-  Only applies when using pagination.
+  Overrules the `pagination.default_count` setting from `lighthouse.php`.
   """
   defaultCount: Int

   """
-  Specify the maximum quantity of elements to be returned.
+  Limit the maximum amount of items that clients can request from paginated lists.
-  Only applies when using pagination.
+  Overrules the `pagination.max_count` setting from `lighthouse.php`.
   """
   maxCount: Int